ZenMagick/ZenMagick/plugins/howDidYouHear/Readme.txt

    Download the latest version from http://www.zenmagick.org/

 2) Extract into the ZenMagick plugins directory
-   After that you should have a howDidYouHear folder in the plugins/general folder.
+   After that you should have a howDidYouHear folder in the plugins folder.

 3) Install the plugin via the ZenMagick plugins admin page.